alanho-05/c0323-code-solutions/html-links/html-links-quiz-notes.md

 The <a> anchor tags are used to link to another website.

 - What is an absolute URL?
 Absolute URL is the whole URL name.
 Domain name plus the page within that domain.
+Links to external resources/website.

 - What is a relative URL?
 Relative URL is shorthand version of the webiste.
 Does not use domain name, only the folder location or file name.
+Within our local files.

 ## Notes